leonbloy/pngj/pnjg/doc/readme.txt

-PNGJ : A Java library for PNG images IO
+PNGJ : A high performance Java library for reading/writing PNG images

 See the RELEASE-NOTES for history and last news.